SteelCompendium/data-gen/Bestiary/markdown-dse/Warg.md

 intuition: 0
 traits:
 - name: Mounted Charger
-  effect: If a warg used as a mount [[Charge|charges]], their rider gains an edge on melee attacks
+  effect: If a warg used as a mount charges, their rider gains an edge on melee attacks
     until the end of their turn.
 - name: Shared Crafty
   effect: If the warg’s rider has the Crafty trait, the warg also has the Crafty trait.